Darkness4/toshokan/docs/design.md

 ## Database

 SQL is litteraly made for indexing and searching.
 The question is which SQL database to use.
-SQLite will be used for the first version knowing fully well its limitations.
-Other databases can be added in the future to allow for more scalability.
+PostgreSQL will be used for the first version, with compatibility with CockroachDB.

 ## Plugin System